Setting Up Your AI Agent

 • Tools - the actions Jarvis can take during conversations

-• Widget - branding and visual appearance
+• Publish - publishing, embed code, branding, and appearance

 • Behavior - advanced settings for response style